automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 * [elinux page for m3ulcb][R-car m3ulcb]
 * [elinux page for salvator-x][R-car salvator-x]

+Infotainment Carrier Board :

+* [elinux page for Kingfisher][R-car Kingfisher]

-Note that the Salvator-X has NDA restrictions, so less documentation is available both here and elsewhere.
+**Note**:That the Salvator-X has NDA restrictions, so less documentation is available both here and elsewhere.

 The following documents may also be helpful:

 * [Yocto-Gen3 on elinux][R-car yocto]

+## BSP Version of R-Car Starter Kit Gen3

+* AGL master: 3.7
+* AGL eel 5.0.3: 2.23.1

-# Building the AGL Demo Platform for R-Car Starter Kit Gen3
+## Building the AGL Demo Platform for R-Car Starter Kit Gen3

 Before setting up the build environment, you need to download the proprietary drivers.